Online dating with social anxiety?

 How swiping right helped my anxiety

 Are you scared to swipe right?
 Are you online dating with social anxiety?
 Are you swiping right on everyone?
 Are you looking for dating apps for people with anxiety?
 Are you too afraid to use dating apps?
 Do you want to know is swiping right good or bad?

 August Pritchett explains how swiping right helps anxiety and possibly help find your next date!

-Online dating for people with social anxiety
+Only dating with social anxiety

 Dating apps tend to have a bad rep. There are countless horror stories about Tinder creeps and people who are secretly dating six others behind their spouse’s back, prompting one of the women to become one of the Cell Block Tango stories. (“Single,” he told me?
 Single my ass.
 Not only was he married—oh no!
 He had six wives… one of those Mormons, you know).
 And after seeing The Tinder Swindler who isn't too afraid to use dating apps?